nazmurr/quiz-app/README.md

 # React Native Quiz App

-This is a simple quiz application built using React Native and Expo.
+This is a simple quiz application built using React Native and Expo v51.
 The app presents a series of multiple-choice questions to the user, calculates the user's score based on their answers, and allows the user to view the correct answers after completing the quiz.

 ## Features